Jill Dando: Career

 Dando's first job was as a trainee reporter for the local weekly newspaper, the Weston Mercury, where her father and brother worked.
 After five years as a print journalist, she started to work for the BBC, becoming a newsreader for BBC Radio Devon in 1985.
 That year, she transferred to BBC South West, where she presented a regional news magazine programme, Spotlight South West.
 In 1987, she worked for Television South West, then BBC Spotlight in Plymouth.
 In early 1988, Dando moved from regional to national television in London to present BBC television news, specifically the short on-the-hour bulletins that aired on both BBC1 and BBC2 from 1986 until the mid-1990s.

 Dando presented the BBC television programmes Breakfast Time, Breakfast News, the BBC One O'Clock News, the Six O'Clock News, the travel programme Holiday, the crime appeal series Crimewatch (from 1995 until her death) and occasionally Songs of Praise.
 In 1994, she moved to Fulham.
+She was the subject of This Is Your Life on 8 November 1996.
 On 25 April 1999, Dando presented the first episode of Antiques Inspectors.
 She was scheduled to present the Six O'Clock News on the evening of the following day.
 She was featured on the cover of that week's Radio Times magazine (from 24 to 30 April).
 Dando was also booked to host the British Academy Television Awards 1999, alongside Michael Parkinson, at Grosvenor House Hotel on 9 May.
 On 5 September, BBC One resumed airing of Antiques Inspectors, the final series to be recorded by Dando.
 The series had made its debut on 25 April, with filming of the final episode completed two days before that.
-The programme was subsequently cancelled following her death, but it was decided later in the year that it should be aired as a tribute to the presenter.
+The programme was cancelled following her death, but it was decided later in the year that it should be aired as a tribute to Dando.
 The final episode aired on 24 October.

 At the time of her death, Dando was among those with the highest profile of the BBC's on-screen staff, and had been the 1997 BBC Personality of the Year.
 Crimewatch reconstructed her murder in an attempt to aid the police in the search for her killer.
 After Barry George was charged with the murder but acquitted, Crimewatch made no further appeals for information concerning the case.

 Personal life

-From 1989 to 1996, Dando dated BBC executive Bob Wheaton.
+From 1989 to 1996, Dando engaged in a relationship with BBC executive Bob Wheaton.
 She then had a brief relationship with national park warden Simon Basil.
-In December 1997, Dando met gynaecologist, later Queen Elizabeth 2's personal physician, Alan Farthing on a blind date set up by a mutual friend.
+In December 1997, Dando met gynaecologist Alan Farthing, later Queen Elizabeth II's personal physician, on a blind date set up by a mutual friend.
 Farthing was separated from his wife at the time.
 A couple of months after Farthing's divorce was finalised, the couple announced that they were engaged on 31 January 1999.
 Their wedding was set to take place on 25 September.